Yard & Garden

 Leaves & Mulch

-Leave the leaves in the fall!
+Leave the leaves and stems in the fall and winter!
 Leaves are nature's original mulch—they block out weeds and provide beneficial nutrients as they break down.
 They fertilize the soil as they decompose and they help to camouflage beneficial insects like fireflies and butterflies as they overwinter.

-If you don’t like where they’ve landed, rake them off of hardscapes into garden beds or a compost pile, or mow them into the lawn.
+If you don’t like where they’ve landed, rake leaves off of hardscapes into garden beds or a compost pile, or mow them into the lawn.

 Wood mulch is great for discouraging weeds and helping plants retain moisture, but too much can actually block water from entering the soil.